 Ducks can drown , especially when they are young.
 It can be an accident while swimming or they can get waterlogged.
 Chilled water in winters can also lead to hypothermia which in turn can lead to drowning.

 A duck parent never lets his kids slide away.
 Read along to learn how you can safeguard your ducks from water hazards.

 A duck can drown due to various causes including aggressive mating, waterlogging, accidents, hypothermia, exhaustion etc. Besides these, predators often attack and in the process ducks can get injured and get drowned.

 Ducks sometimes inhale water too quickly and in turn get waterlogged.
 There isn’t much you can do in such situations except to get them out of water, get the water out of their system and dry them to the best of your knowledge.

-In the wild, human waste debris is a major concern for drowning ducks, They can get stuck in them and aren’t able to come out in time to take the next breath.
+In the wild, human waste-debris is a major reason of drowning in ducks.
+They can get stuck in them and aren’t able to come out in time to take the next breath.

 Weak birds also have weak muscles and therefore are unable to preen themselves properly.
 You need to provide a proper game fowl starter/turkey starter (check them here) feed to help them gain strength.

 Besides these, ducks sometimes can get seizures and strokes.
 A chilling water can induce stroke-like symptoms.
 If things escalate, consult a vet immediately.

 Read more: Read about other duck dying signs here.

 Ducklings can become waterlogged and drown if left unsupervised for long.